 You will probably need a total of 3-5 treatments spaced every 4-6 weeks depending on your skin condition.

-What post-operative care is needed?
+What type of post operative care is needed?

 Follow your doctor’s instructions for skin care which may include frequent soaks, cold compresses, and applying an emollient ointment.
 Avoid exposure to sunlight, fluorescent light, and unfiltered computer screen light.
 Avoid pricking or scrubbing the skin.
 Use recommended antibiotics as prescribed by your physician.
 How fast you heal depends on the depth and extent of treatment.